 Congratulations!
 You are ready to escape your comfort zone and you have booked your first flight abroad.
 You are now ready to take on the world as a solo traveller.
 Wait!
 Hold on!
 Not so fast!
 This would be a great idea if you were an experienced solo traveller.

 For those of you who have never travelled alone, remember you have to learn to walk before you can run.
 Solo travel is much like training for a marathon, you have to take it just one step at a time.

-TIPS ON HOW TO ESCAPE YOUR COMFORT ZONE AND TRAVEL SOLO LIKE A PRO!
+HOW TO ESCAPE YOUR COMFORT ZONE AND TRAVEL SOLO LIKE A PRO!

 - visit your favourite local weekend destination.
 You may even already have a favourite hotel or B & B that you like to stay at.
 This is even better, as the fear of solo travel is the unknown and a familiar place is a good place to start, so book it!

 - If you don’t feel comfortable stepping out on your own, book a tour with a group.
 This is also a great way to meet other travellers.

 - Even after a decade of travelling solo, I still find meal time the most intimidating.
 There are ways to get around this.
 If you don’t feel comfortable eating at a restaurant alone, grab some food to go (make sure that it’s healthy), or hit the nearest grocery store and pick up some snacks.
 If you really want to escape your comfort zone, the following can make eating alone easier for you:

 - sit in a corner of the restaurant against a wall.
 This is also a good idea for safety, so that you can see what is happening around you;